 An simple guide to begin teaching traditional Japanese haiku poems to children.
 Plus ideas, four seasonal haiku poems to get you started, and a printable haiku worksheet.
 What is Haiku?
 As a child, you were probably taught that haiku is a style of poetry with a 5-7-5 syllable pattern, but it is so much more! … Continue reading Teaching Japanese Haiku Poems to Children + Haiku Worksheets

 Are you looking for some poems kids like?
 Read on for some very simple tips for finding the best poetry books for kids, plus a few poetry activities that will engage even your most resistant reader!
-Don't miss the book giveaway at the end of this post!
-We didn't always love poetry in our house. … Continue reading How to Find Poems Kids Like +6 Books They Will LOVE
+We didn't always love poetry in our house.
+Around age 4 my oldest child, a thoughtful little boy was … Continue reading How to Find Poems Kids Like +6 Books They Will LOVE

 There are so many reasons we use Usborne books for homeschool.
 I'm excited to be able to share these with you today, and introduce you to Usborne Consultant and mom of four, Meredith.
 Read on to find out the three reasons families LOVE Usborne Books!
 Don't miss the chance to WIN the Usborne book … Continue reading 3 Reasons to LOVE Usborne Books for your Homeschool!